-When the hatchet blade dulled, and did nothing but give the branches woven around his self a quick shiver, she threw it to the ground.
+When the hatchet blade dulled, and did nothing but give the tightly woven branches a slight shiver, she let it slip from her hand.
 Her fingers pulled at the branches.
 They came away scratched, and bleeding and covered in sap.

 Prompt courtesy of Bikurgurl‘s 100 word Wednesday Challenge.